pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/RMA (Non-US) JIRA.md

 > I will keep you posted for the call tag/shipping label to return your package.
 Please wait for further notice.
 Thank you.

 ### 4 - Get the return label on JIRA
-Our RMA specialist, Vix Hsieh, will tag the agent on JIRA, attach the **return label** to the ticket within 3 days.
-The ticket will be assigned to the agent who requests a label.
+Our RMA specialist, Vix Hsieh, will tag the agent on JIRA, attach the **return label** to the issue within 3 days.
+The issue will be assigned to the agent who requests a label.

 ![[Xnip2023-11-16_16-46-21.jpg]]